 In this situation, your underlying message is: “Don’t worry; everything will be fine.”

 Sometimes, that’s true.
 But sometimes, it’s false, or the “everything fine” situation is a long way from being achieved.
-In healthcare, some things might never going to be “fine” or “normal”.
+In healthcare, some things might never be “fine” or “normal”.
 Hence, words that predict a future “fine” or “normal” might possibly be the most important words to avoid when counseling.

 There’s a fine line between providing encouragement and support, versus offering false reassurance or false hope.
 Here are two examples that are subtly different: